OoriData/OgbujiPT/README.md

 ## A bit more explanation

 Many self-hosted AI large language models are now astonishingly good, even running on consumer-grade hardware, which provides an alternative for those of us who would rather not be sending all our data out over the network to the likes of ChatGPT & Bard.
 OgbujiPT provides a toolkit for using and experimenting with LLMs via [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba), a popular tool for self-hosting such models.
 OgbujiPT can invoke these to complete prompted tasks on self-hosted LLMs.
+It can also be used for building front end to ChatGPT and Bard, if these are suitable for you.

 * [Quick setup for llama-cpp-python](https://github.com/uogbuji/OgbujiPT/wiki/Quick-setup-for-llama-cpp-python-backend)
 * [Quick setup for Ooba](https://github.com/uogbuji/OgbujiPT/wiki/Quick-setup-for-text-generation-webui-(Ooba)-backend)